What can policymakers, courts, legal aid, community, and university groups be doing to make the civil justice system better?

 More People Need Legal Advice & Representation.

-This could be through increased funding, mandates, or innovations around how to get more people to train to help people through civil justice problems — and to offer free or affordable help to people trying to resolve their problem.
+This could be through increased funding, mandates, or innovations around how to get more people to train to help people through civil justice problems — and to offer free or affordable help to people trying to resolve their problems.

 Right to Counsel can get free lawyers to people, who can represent them in key civil justice matters.
 Right to Counsel can change the individual outcomes and the dynamics of the system.
-When there are more lawyers or advocates representing people, then likely there will be more process, ability to dispute low-quality claims, and negotiate better settlements.
+When there are more lawyers or advocates representing people, then likely there will be more process, ability to dispute low-quality claims and negotiate better settlements.
 This increased representation can also have a systematic effect, of changing plaintiffs’ calculations about when and how to pursue claims.

 More brief advice and unbundled services can get assistance, counsel, and support to people — even if there is a shortage of free, full-representation lawyers.
 These services in the form of lawyer-for-a-day representation in court, legal advice clinics, counseling hotlines, and form-filling support, can help more people understand their options, complete a complicated task, and navigate a high-stakes hearing.